How often do you find yourself saying thank you throughout the day?

 But it also goes beyond just being polite.
 Like in most other countries, you’ll find that different cultural sectors in Germany, from the realm of business to the dining experience, each have their own social expectations.
 However, in all of them, knowing how to give and accept thanks is crucial.

-With that said, we’ve compiled a quick list of different German phrases that will let you eloquently express and receive gratitude!
+With that said, we’ve compiled a quick list of different German words and phrases that will let you eloquently express and receive gratitude!

 15 Sincere Ways to Say Thank You and You’re Welcome in German